Hernando Pizarro

-Hernando was born in Trujillo, (Extremadura), Spain, son of Captain Gonzalo Pizarro y Rodríguez de Aguilar (senior) (1446–1522) – who as colonel of infantry served in the Italian campaigns under Gonzalo Fernández de Córdoba, and in Navarre, with some distinction – and wife Isabel de Vargas.

 Pizarro Brothers

-As one of the Pizarro brothers, he was related to Francisco, Juan, and Gonzalo Pizarro.
+As one of the Pizarro brothers he was related to Francisco, Juan and Gonzalo Pizarro.
 He had two full sisters, Inés Pizarro y de Vargas and Isabel Pizarro y de Vargas, married to Gonzalo de Tapia.
-Through his father, he was a second cousin of Hernán Cortés.
+Through his father he was a second cousin of Hernán Cortés.

 Inca Empire

 Starting in 1532 and succeeding in 1533, Francisco Pizarro conquered the Inca Empire and claimed what we know today as Peru for Spain.
 In the 16th century the Incas were conquered by the Spaniards, Hernando Pizarro, who was the brother of the chief commander of the conquest Francisco Pizarro, writes a letter to the royal audience of Santo Domino about the expedition.
 Hernando Pizarro wrote this letter on November 1533.
 Hernando Pizarro starts his letter by explaining how the government founded a town called San Miguel and then proceeded to search for the town of Cajamarca whose rulers have been fighting.
 In this letter, we get a better understanding of what type of person Hernando Pizarro was.
 In the letter, Hernando gives a description image of his surroundings while on the expedition "The road over the mountains is a thing worth seeing, because, though the ground is so rugged, such beautiful roads could not in truth be found throughout Christendom.
 The greater part of them is paved.
 There is a bridge of stone or wood over every stream.
 We found bridges of network over a very large and powerful river, which we crossed twice, which was a marvelous thing to see."
-Hernando Pizarro was a very intellectual man with a great appreciation for his surroundings, one of the many reasons for why his part in conquering the Inca Empire with his brother, Francisco Pizarro, was essential.